caiiiycuk/js-dos-docs/Writerside/topics/networking.md

 # Networking

 Some DOS games offer multiplayer gaming based on ipx, modem, or direct connection.
-Using a browser isn't possible to directly connect two clients.
+Using a browser, it's not possible to directly connect two clients.
 BUT, using js-dos cloud, you can emulate direct connection.

 > Only IPX protocol is supported right now.